stomar/pdfmult/README.md

 if not, only the first page is processed
 (unless the page count was specified via command line option).

+If the `--latex` option is used, `pdflatex` is not run and a LaTeX file is created instead of a PDF.

 Examples
 --------